 The best Medical Elective for me?

 For most medical students, their final year elective something to look forward to at the end of years of study and pressure.
-Therefore it is worth taking time and plan ahead to find the best medical elective for you.
+Therefore it is worth taking time and plan to find the best medical elective for you.

 Over the years we have come to understand that different elective students have different prime motivations when deciding to take their elective with us in Peru.
 For some, it is to see and participate in health care in a developing country.
 For others, it is to immerse themselves in a Spanish speaking country where they can develop their language skills.
 Of course, there are also students who want to discover Peru and South America.
 Most of our participants are looking for a mix of these things.

 In deciding where to go, you first need to know what you want to get from the experience.
 Of course, every student is different.
-Nevertheless, there are some guidelines that apply to everyone:
+Nevertheless, some guidelines apply to everyone:

-When travelling abroad the number one priority is safety.
-Before leaving home you can learn a lot about your destination from government websites such as the UK Government foreign travel advice and the US Centers for Desease Control and Prevention
+When traveling abroad the number one priority is safety.
+Before leaving home, you can learn a lot about your destination from government websites such as the UK Government foreign travel advice and the US Centers for Disease Control and Prevention

-Setting up your medical elective with an organization such as The Medical elective Network, ensures that once you arrive at your destination someone will be waiting for you at the airport to take you to good accommodation.
+Setting up your medical elective with an organization such as The Elective Medical Network ensures that once you arrive at your destination someone will be waiting for you at the airport to take you to suitable accommodation.
 You will have English speaking staff 24/7 to provide the guidance you need about dos and don’ts in your new location.
-Your elective provider may also provide you with a cell phone whilst on your elective, transport you to your hospital each day and, of course, provide you with travel insurance.
+Your elective provider may also provide you with a cell phone while on your elective, transport you to your hospital each day and, of course, provide you with travel insurance.